 Beth McNally, President

 Beth has enjoyed singing with the Grammy Award-winning UMS Choral Union since 1999.
 Additionally, she was recently invited to serve a three-year term with the UMS Ambassadors (formerly the Advisory Committee), an organization that advances the goals of UMS through community engagement, financial support, and volunteer service.

-She earned her Master’s degree in Music Education from the University of Michigan and has a Bachelor’s degree in Music Education from Ithaca College.
-Beth is originally an east coast/Jersey girl, but she wouldn’t trade living in Ann Arbor for anything.
+Beth earned her Master’s degree in Music Education from the University of Michigan and has a Bachelor’s degree in Music Education from Ithaca College.
+She is originally an east coast/Jersey girl, but she wouldn’t trade living in Ann Arbor for anything.
 She is thrilled to serve on the board of AAYC and is especially proud of all her former Wines students who sing in Youth Chorale.